wp-plugins/sbmodal/readme.txt

 You could easily create Bootstrap Modals.

 It requires only:

 1. Fill the Content section with needed data.
-1. Provide call Selector (See "Usage" -> "Options" -> "Call Selector").
+2. Provide call Selector (See "Usage" -> "Options" -> "Call Selector").

-For content editing you may use WP WYSIWYG editor.
-Also you could use shortcodes to add form from CF7, for example.
+You may use all features of standard WP WYSIWYG editor for creating Modal content.
+E.g.: CF7 shortcodes to show the form.

 == Installation ==

 1. Upload `sbmodal` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. GOTO Usage.

+== Screenshots ==

+1. Modal edit page.
+2. Modal in action.

 == Usage ==